Nerve-box/express-tools/packages/oas/README.md

 - Express 5 compatible
 - Request/response validation
 - Dynamically generated documentation
-- Define as little or as much of your spec in advance
+- Define or redefine as much of your spec

 ## Getting started